area-guides · Last updated 3 de junio de 2026

 Alcaidesa: Golf, Sea Views, and Modern Living

-Alcaidesa sits about 8 kilometres south of La Línea's centre, perched on the hillside between the coast and the CA-34 road.
-It is technically within the municipality but feels like a completely separate world.
+Alcaidesa sits roughly 8 kilometres south of La Línea's town centre, on the hillside between the coast and the CA-34.
+It feels like a separate world from the busier streets of Centro or Poniente, developed from the ground up around an international residential market.

 Renting in Alcaidesa